Seasonal Allergies: What You Should Know

 What are seasonal allergies?

-To better understand seasonal allergies, one needs to know what allergies are.
+To better understand seasonal allergies or seasonal allergies symptoms, one needs to know what allergies are.
 Allergies occur when the body mistakes certain substances (known as allergens) as a threat.
 When the immune system detects the allergen, it releases histamines which induce the physical symptoms of allergies.
 Seasonal allergies are allergies which occur periodically according to the season.

 What causes seasonal allergies?